0

 A few “run of the mill” Bill Bean Tomatoes

 Bill Bean This is one of our very favorite tomatoes, given us by the local Veteran’s Service Officer.
-Its history is long and Italian, being brought to this country during World War II by (either) an old Italian man who immigrated to this country with the seeds tucked in his sock or by a returning American GI.
+Its history is long and Italian, being brought to this country during World War II by an old Italian man who immigrated to this country with the seeds tucked in his sock.
 If you like them big, red and tasty, this one is for you!
 Our tomatoes averaged over a pound, with several topping out at three pounds of very meaty, delicious old-time tomato flavor.
 It is VERY productive too.
 Will counted over 20 tomatoes over one pound on one vine…with more smaller ones too!
 75 days Indeterminate.

 Black Beauty